 - The Seller must pass any refund or compensation for services to the Buyer as soon as it is received from the carrier.

-- Once a shipment is canceled, the Buyer should immediately reach out to their insurance agent since claims may not be accepted more than 10 days after cancellation as per the insurance agent’s terms and conditions.
+- Once a shipment is cancelled, the Buyer should immediately reach out to their insurance agent since claims may not be accepted too long after cancellation as per the insurance agent’s terms and conditions.

 6. Abandoned Cargo

 The Seller will be entitled to treat a shipment as Abandoned Cargo if a Buyer is not responsive or cooperative in removing a shipment from storage after 5 Paid days of storage fees have been incurred and under the following circumstances:

 - In a to-port shipment, the consignee does not make the necessary arrangements to pick up the goods from the CFS/Warehouse/CY.